Widerhall Meister

 – Only if I would be stranded at a ball that sees you produced as a guest by your agency.
 Is there a ball you would recommend my getting stranded at?

-My words having facetiously abstracted some of the information which our conversation had yielded, this could, to the embarrassment of neither of us, still pass off as a joke if he chose to blind-eye the obvious flirtation.
+This could, to the embarrassment of neither of us, still pass off as a joke if he chose to blind-eye the obvious flirtation.
 I didn’t really care which direction my words would take me to.
 In my situation, I would resign to either.

 – Don’t you agree that it would be very impolite of me to make a suggestion to you?